Fatherland (novel): Alternative postwar history

 The fictional backstory describes how, after victory is achieved, Germany reorganises Europe east of Poland into Reichskommissariats.
-After the Treaty of Rome is signed, both Western Europe and Scandinavia are corralled into a trade bloc, the European Community (EC).
+After the Treaty of Rome is signed, both Western Europe and Northern Europe are corralled into a trade bloc, the European Community (EC).
 By 1964, the United States and the Greater German Reich are involved in a Cold War.

 The action of the novel takes place from 14 to 20 April 1964, as Germany prepares for Hitler's 75th birthday celebrations, which are to take place on the latter date.
 A visit by US President Joseph P. Kennedy is planned as part of a gradual détente between the United States and Germany.
-The Holocaust has been officially explained away as merely the relocation of the Jews 'east'.
+The Holocaust has been officially explained away as merely the relocation of the Jews "east", where infrastructure and communications remain far more primitive than in central Europe.

-However, many Germans suspect the government to have eliminated the Jews but are generally too unconcerned about the event or too afraid of the authorities to say or to do anything.
-The outside world is aware of the Holocaust, but some doubt has been sown thanks to educated German diplomats offering various explanations for any proof or witnesses that have escaped German territory.
-Kennedy, however, remains neutral to avoid further damaging relations and refers only to vague "human rights violations" that he wishes to investigate when he visits Berlin.
+Many in 1960s Germany suspect the government to have eliminated the Jews, but are generally too unconcerned about the event or too afraid of the authorities to say or to do anything.
+The outside world suspects the Holocaust, but doubt has been sown thanks to educated German diplomats offering various explanations for any witnesses that have escaped German territory and no hard proof exists.
+Kennedy, however, remains neutral to avoid further damaging relations and refers only to vague "human rights violations" that he wishes to discuss when he visits Berlin.

 Greater German Reich and international politics

-The first few pages of the novel feature two maps: one of the city centre of Berlin and another of the extent of the massively-expanded Greater German Reich, which stretches from Alsace-Lorraine ("Westmark") in the west to the Ural Mountains and lower Caucasus in the east.
+The first few pages of the novel feature two maps: one of the city centre of Berlin and another of the extent of the massively expanded Greater German Reich, which stretches from Alsace-Lorraine ("Westmark") in the west to the Ural Mountains and lower Caucasus in the east, with specific locations mentioned in the novel marked.